Ind Coope Ltd.

 There is a Victorian description of Ind Coope's brewery in the second volume of "Noted Breweries of Great Britain and Ireland, Vol. 2." in which Alfred Barnard wrote in 1889: "The brewery at Burton, the property of Messrs.
 Ind and Coope, Limited, of Romford and Burton, was acquired in the year 1856, when it had only been partially erected, by a Mr. Middleton, from one of the large breweries in the town.
 On taking possession, they immediately completed the buildings, and fitted up the brewery in a modern style.
 This was the first instance of what may be termed a London firm opening an establishment in the famous town of Burton; for then, as now, Messrs.
 Ind and Coope carried on an extensive brewery business at Romford, near London, which will be described hereafter.
 So rapid was the progress of the business under able management, that in a few years Messrs.
 Ind and Coope attained the position of the third largest brewers in Burton.
 The premises, which are close to the railway station, and adjoin those of Messrs.
 Messrs.
 Allsopp and Sons Limited, and others, cover upwards of twenty-three acres, and are everywhere intersected by private lines in connection with the Midland system.
 They are grouped together in three sections, the brewery itself being on the north side of Station Street, the stores and cooperage on the south side, and the maltings on the west side of the railway station.
 From any point of view the brewery has an imposing appearance, as will be seen from our illustrations.
 The buildings, which are constructed of red brick, and most substantially built, are of lofty elevation, and are fitted up with every modern appliance and machine known to the trade."

 The company also enlarged the Romford brewery during the 19th century.
-Romford High Street is pictured in an image dating from around 1907 [see gallery below].
+Romford High Street is pictured here in an image dating from around 1906.
 The Star Brewery can be seen to the right of the picture.
 Ind Coope was registered as a private limited company in 1886, before going public four years later.
 In 1900 the firm acquired the Brentwood Brewery of Jeremiah Hill and Company, adding 31 public houses to the tied estate of Ind Coope.

 Trading during the Edwardian period proved to be extremely difficult and the company went into receivership with a re-structuring programme that salvaged the business.
 Fortunes were turned around and the new company started to acquire other breweries.
 Bindley and Co. and Robinson's were two Burton enterprises that were bought out in 1914 and 1920 respectively.
 In 1923 Woolf's of Crewe were snapped up, along with 42 public houses.
 A more substantial number of outlets were added to the portfolio when the company acquired the Colchester Brewing Co.
 Ltd. in 1925.
 Back in Burton-on-Trent the Burton Brewery Co.
 Ltd. was scooped up in 1927 which brought another 75 tied houses under the Ind Coope banner.